 The holy Apple II bible, the Apple II Reference Manual, also known as the Red Book, came with the computer and provided great insights into the inner workings of the computer and its features.
 The Red Book also included 6 games to type into Steve Wozniak’s Integer BASIC, one of those games was called Dragon Maze, an interesting name for a game indeed.
-Clardy, the avid and passionate D&D player and lover of science fiction and fantasy, was quickly drawn to the magic that hid behind the name and its many lines of codes.
+Clardy, the avid and passionate D&D player and lover of science fiction and fantasy, was quickly drawn to the magic that hid behind the name and its many lines of code.

-Dragon Maze consisted of a procedurally generated dungeon, in which you had to find your way through, all while being chased by a dragon.
+Dragon Maze consisted of a procedurally generated dungeon, through which you had to find your way through, all while being chased by a dragon.

 While typing in the game to the Apple II’s memory Clardy would soon modify, add and rework much of the code.
 With pen and paper Dungeons & Dragons, Clardy had discovered that creating and directing games as dungeon master was much more appealing than actually playing the game, this was a perfect starting point for trying to create a more elaborate computer game.

 While the limited technology of the personal computer at the time typically resulted in simple action games, Clardy wanted to create a game that would adopt characteristics and features from Dungeons & Dragons, he wanted his game to have more complexity, more monsters, more advanced combat schemes, and of course graphics… all in one package.

 Modifications to the Dragon Maze code eventually lead him to create a completely new game and after 3 months of work, Clardy’s first game Dungeon Campaign was completed.
 Like Dragon Maze, the game featured randomly generated dungeon mazes, four levels, each with different challenges.
-You had to go and explore each maze, find treasures, all why engaging in combat.
+You had to go and explore each maze, find treasures, all while engaging in combat.

 Clardy added two unique characters, an elf, and a dwarf both with special abilities to help you throughout the game, and 13 human warriors to the player’s party.